-Laura Pakis, owner and founder of Acme Canine, has been a professional dog trainer for numerous years and a boarding/daycare facility owner for 13 years.
-A member of the Dog Writer’s Association, Blog Paws, Women in the Pet Industry, and the International Association of Canine Professionals, Laura share her canine knowledge through a variety of social media.
+Laura Pakis, owner and founder of Acme Canine, has been a professional dog trainer for years and a boarding/daycare facility owner for 13 years.
+A member of the Dog Writer’s Association, Blog Paws, and the International Association of Canine Professionals, Laura shares her canine knowledge through various social media.

-Laura feels responsible ownership is an important part of having a dog and guides her blog, Spike’s Dog Blog by Acme Canine, toward providing dog owners with not only training knowledge but also care and understanding of dogs.
+Laura feels responsible ownership is an important part of having a dog and guides her blog, Spike’s Dog Blog by Acme Canine, toward providing dog owners with training knowledge and care and understanding dogs.